AmberELEC/website/docs/Getting-to-Know-AmberELEC.md

 ## Cloud Backup

-Starting from **351ELEC - 20211122 "Pineapple Forest"** we introduced a tool to backup and restore your saves/states, screenshots and device backup to the cloud using rclone.
+Starting from **AmberELEC - 20211122 "Pineapple Forest"** we introduced a tool to backup and restore your saves/states, screenshots and device backup to the cloud using rclone.
 Initial setup  requires the use of a commandline tool: `rclone` and should be considered an intermediate/advanced use case.

-rclone requires initial authorization to the cloud be done on a **computer** and not on the 351ELEC device.
+rclone requires initial authorization to the cloud be done on a **computer** and not on the AmberELEC device.
 This is because most clouds require OAuth/web browser based authentication not available on the device itself.
 If you are unfamiliar, a common example of OAuth is: a login option with google/etc on an unassociated website - this pops up a google page to login and verify (without sending your google user/password) to the other site.

-Once the initial authentication is done, rclone will give you a `rclone.conf` file that can be stored on your 351ELEC device at: `/roms/gamedata/rclone/rclone.conf`
+Once the initial authentication is done, rclone will give you a `rclone.conf` file that can be stored on your AmberELEC device at: `/roms/gamedata/rclone/rclone.conf`

-After installation, menu options under `Tools` in 351ELEC will allow you to backup and restore from the cloud on demand.
+After installation, menu options under `Tools` in AmberELEC will allow you to backup and restore from the cloud on demand.

 ### Cloud Backup/Restore Installation Instructions